awslabs/Renate/doc/getting_started/avalanche.rst

 argument of :py:func:`~renate.training.training.run_training_job`.
 The available Avalanche options are ``"Avalanche-ER"``, ``"Avalanche-EWC"``, ``"Avalanche-LwF"``, and ``"Avalanche-iCaRL"``.
 More details about these algorithms are given in :doc:`supported_algorithms`.
+Further Avalanche updaters can be created if needed.

 Limitations
 ===========